-The Civil engineer will ensure that project cycle management tools, including the PMF and Logframe are developed/updated together with Field Officers.
+The Civil engineer will ensure that project cycle management tools, including the PMF and Logframe are developed together with Field Officers for all projects undertaken.
 He/she will ensure that project implementation is conducted within the parameters of the PMF and that this reflects the proposal objectives.

 The Civil engineer shall undertake regular field coordination visits to ensure that:

 The Civil Engineer shall be responsible for the management of technical officers and for ensuring that all field teams are comprehensively briefed on the objective, expected output and overall implementation strategy of any given activity.
 The Civil engineer shall ensure that technical officers and other project/field staff are given training and complete all the necessary documentation in line with programme requirements.

 The Civil engineer shall ensure that he/she regularly meets with HR, Finance, and Logistics Departments to ensure that support mechanisms such as the BFU, Procurement plan, and recruitment are completed on time and reflect operational realities/needs.

 The Civil engineer shall support the Reporting Manager in the preparation of reports to be Civil mitted to Donors / Authorities / Coordination bodies (i.e. OCHA / Internal Coordination).
 He/she will be expected to provide reports covering activity implementation, achievement of objectives, successes / challenges, beneficiary feedback, etc.